Arachni/arachni/README.md

 As noted above, the WebUI is, in essence, a user-friendly Arachni XMLRPC client, this means that you can start a Dispatcher on a remote host and manage it via the WebUI.
 Simple as that really.

+*WARNING*: XMLRPC Client-Server authentication takes place using SSL certificates, however the WebUI has no support for them just yet.
+So, if you're thinking about distributed deployment you'll need to take care of security matters yourself for the time being.

 *Beware:* This interface is brand new so if you encounter any issues please do report them.